 Electoral area directors, in contrast, must appoint an alternate director within 60 days of being elected (s.
-787(1), Local Government Act).
+201(1), Local Government Act).
 In order to be appointed, the alternate must have the same qualifications as someone qualified to run as a candidate in the election.
+The appointment takes effect when two electors residing within the electoral area approve in writing to the appointment and the director notifies the corporate officer.

 If the electoral area director does not appoint an alternate, the regional board must appoint an alternate director for the electoral director (s.
-787(1.1), Local Government Act).
+201(3), Local Government Act).
 Again, the appointee must be someone who would be qualified to be nominated as an electoral area director.

 Once the alternate directors have been appointed, they must either swear or affirm the oath.
-This must occur either within 45 days of being appointed, or at the first meeting where they are acting in their capacity as an alternate, whichever is latest.
+This must occur either within 45 days of being appointed, or at the first meeting where they are acting in their capacity as an alternate, whichever is latest. (section 202(1)(e), Local Government Act.).

-The term of office of an alternate director runs only until the next general local election (s.
-787(6), Local Government Act).
+The term of office of an alternate electoral area director runs until a replacement is appointed or only until the next general local election (s.
+201(8), Local Government Act), whichever is earlier.